 Employers may conduct random, reasonable suspicion, or post-accident drug and alcohol testing of current employees so long as the testing and any subsequent action (suspension/discipline/firing) is carried out pursuant to the employer’s written policy and complies with the law.
-Employers must provide current employees with a copy of the drug/alcohol testing policy.
+Employers must provide current employees with a copy of their drug/alcohol testing policy.

 “Random” drug testing occurs when an employer requires a portion of its workforce to undergo unannounced drug testing.
-The selection of employees must be done by a company other than the employer and selection must be generated by a random number generator on a computer.
+The selection of employees must be done by a company other than the employer, and selection must be generated by a random number generator on a computer.
 The employer cannot pick and choose which employees to include in the “random” test.

 When an employer has a confirmed positive result for a current employee, it must notify the employee, in writing, by certified mail, of the results of the test and the employee’s right to request a second confirmatory test within seven days.
-The worker gets to choose the lab that will conduct the second test and must pay the fee of the test in advance, but if the second confirmatory test is negative, the employer has to reimburse the worker for the full cost of the second test.
+The worker gets to choose the lab that will conduct the second test and must pay the fee of the test in advance, but if the second confirmatory test is negative, the employer has to reimburse the worker for the cost of the second test.

 Drug and alcohol testing may only be conducted within the terms of a written policy, and a copy of that policy must be available for people who are applying for jobs.

 Employers that engage in drug testing are required to have an “awareness program” to inform employees of the dangers of drug and alcohol use in the workplace.
-They must either provide an Employee Assistance Program or maintain a resource file of alcohol and other drug abuse programs.
+They must either provide an Employee Assistance Program or maintain a resource file of alcohol and drug abuse programs.
 In certain circumstances, an employee that tests positive for alcohol must be provided the opportunity to attend rehabilitation, and the employer may be required to pay for a portion of that rehabilitation.